Public holidays in Ireland

-Public holidays in Ireland are established in statute law, and there are currently ten public holidays observed each year.
+Public holidays in Ireland are established in statute law, and there are ten public holidays observed each year.
 Public holidays in Ireland (as in other countries) may commemorate a special day or other event, such as Saint Patrick's Day or Christmas Day.
 On public holidays, most businesses and schools close.
 Other services, for example, public transport, still operate but often with reduced schedules.

 List of public holidays

 The ten public holidays in Ireland each year are: